 The obligation to eliminate nuclear weapons

-The five nuclear-weapon states parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT)—China, France, Russia, the United Kingdom, and the United States—continued to fail to comply with the obligation under Article VI of the NPT to ‘pursue negotiations in good faith’ on nuclear disarmament.
-While all nuclear-armed states have expressed their support for nuclear disarmament, they are not pursuing this goal.
+Events in 2024 again showed that the conduct of all nuclear-armed states is incompatible with the Treaty on the Prohibition of Nuclear Weapons’ (TPNW) obligation to eliminate nuclear weapons.
+While all nuclear armed states have expressed their support for nuclear disarmament, they are not pursuing this goal.
 They argue that this process requires creating a suitable environment first.

 - In accordance with Article 4(6) of the TPNW, the states parties are explicitly obligated to designate a ‘competent international authority or authorities’ to negotiate and verify the irreversible elimination of nuclear weapons programmes.